defoebrand/Alien-Invasion/README.md

  `<` - Press 'Left' on the directional pad to move left.
  `>` - Press 'Right' on the directional pad to move right.
  `SPACE` - Press 'Space' on the directional pad to shoot.
+ `F` - Press the 'F' button on the Title screen or during GamePlay to enter/exit FullScreen mode.

  ### Mechanics
 -   Avoid being shot by enemies